Ctere1/react-native-chat/README.md

  $ npx expo start
  ```

+ After these steps install the [Expo Go](https://expo.dev/go) mobile app from the Google Play Store or Apple App Store on your testing device.
+This app allows you to run and test React Native applications built with Expo.

  > [!Warning]
    Do not forget to setup `.env` file for Firebase connection.
 Please see the [doc](https://firebase.google.com/docs/firestore/quickstart)